Malta Flag recognized by US Coast Guard

 The Maltese shipping registry is the largest registry in Europe and the 6th largest registry in the world.
 Thanks to the island’s geographical position, Malta has been a favourite destination for seafarers for many years.
 The Minister of Transport, Infrastructure and Capital Projects Hon.
 Aaron Farrugia announced that the strategies implemented by the government and all the efforts by the Directorate within Transport Malta are “bearing fruit”.
 Farrugia mentioned in his statement that in such challenging times, positive news bears even more courage and determination to invest further in the local maritime industry and achieve greater results in the years to come.
 On another related occasion held recently - the Malta Superyacht Symposium, Minister Farrugia proudly announced that Malta is now a shipping register leader at a global level, reaching a new record increase of 51% in the registration of Superyachts measuring over 24 metres in length.

 Malta has become the jurisdiction of choice, backed by a reputable fleet history and the overgrowing registrations of high-profile yachts, said Minister Farrugia, announcing that the Ministry together with its experts and stakeholders initiated the process for Malta to have the first national yachting policy.

 Our multilingual professionals at DZ Advisory would be glad to assist you with your enquiries.
-If you would like to receive more information, please provide us with your contact details and a member of our shall be in contact with you promptly.
+If you would like to receive more information, please provide us with your contact details and one of our team members shall be in contact with you promptly.